-• Avoid accidentally pulling the lanyard during normal operation.
+- Do not attach the lanyard to clothing that could tear loose.
+Do not route the lanyard where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the lanyard during normal operation.
 Loss of engine power means the loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
 This could cause people and objects in the boat to be thrown forward.

-3. Turn the main switch to "ON" (on).
+Turn the main switch to "ON" (on).